 - Does your mother or a sister have any pelvic floor problems?

-- Have you experienced vaginal delivery of a baby?
+- Have you delivered a baby vaginally?
 How many times?

 - Do you wish to have children in the future?